mph-/lcapy/doc/tutorial.rst

 Partial Fraction Analysis
 =========================

-Mcircuit can be used for converting rational functions into partial fraction form.
+Lcapy can be used for converting rational functions into partial fraction form.
 Here's an example:

-   >>> from mcircuit import *
+   >>> from lcapy import *
    >>>
    >>> s = sExpr.s
    >>>